No-go theorems for pointwise-defined spinorial quantum fields: Microcausality

 But norms are non-negative, so

 and hence $\hat{\psi}(x) \ket{\chi} = \hat{\psi}(x)^\dagger \ket{\chi} = 0$ for all $\ket{\chi} \in \D$ and all $x \in \mathcal{M}$ which concludes the proof. \end{proof}

 Again, this proof also follows if one works in the strong operator topology.
-In Minkowski spacetime the proof is even more straightforward and only requires weak continuity in the spatial coordinates: just pick $\mathbf{v} \in \mathbb{R}^{d-1}$ spacelike and let $x_n = x + \left(0,\frac{\mathbf{v}}{n}\right)$ in some coordinate chart -- the result follows immediately using the same argument as above.
 A corollary is that nonzero translation-covariant (with respect to a weakly continuous unitary representation) pointwise quantum fields cannot be fermionically microcausal on Minkowski spacetime.
-Again, we restrict to bounded fields for conciseness.
+We restrict our attention to bounded quantum fields for conciseness.